 To offer life insurance policies, companies must calculate the risk you pose to them.
 Clearly, if they were to pay out on every policy, they would make no money.
 Because of this, insurers are always keen to make an accurate assessment of your application.
 One way that they do this is by calculating the likelihood that they will need to make a payout.

 To do this, many life insurance providers require in-depth information regarding your lifestyle and health.
 As well as using biometric testing to determine your specific risk to them, they may ask for a comprehensive history of your health.
 In some cases, you will need to supply certified documentation to confirm your health history and status.

 In addition to this, some policy providers will require you to undergo medical testing before you can purchase life insurance with them.
 Once a medical examination has been carried out, the physician will compile a report which will be sent to the insurance company.
 With this information, they will determine the risk you pose to them in terms of costs and offer you a policy accordingly.

 However, you don’t have to undergo medical testing or provide a detailed medical history to take out life insurance.
-With many providers, such as Bestow, you can provide minimal information and purchase insurance without the need to attend medical examinations and screenings.
+With many providers, such as Bestow, you can purchase insurance without the need to attend medical examinations and screenings.
 This reduces the time it takes to obtain life insurance and ensures the entire process is efficient, straightforward, and hassle-free.